moorepants/learn-multibody-dynamics/introduction.rst

 - Sudeep Sidhu, 2020
 - Abhinav Kamath, 2020

-Peter Stahlecker and Jan Heinen provided page by page review of the while drafting the first version.
+Peter Stahlecker and Jan Heinen provided page-by-page review of the text while drafting the first version.
 Their feedback has helped improve the text in many ways.

-.. [*] Mont was working on a skateboard dynamics model in the the late 70s and presented his model to an audience that included Thomas Kane.
+.. [*] Mont was working on a skateboard dynamics model in the late 70s and presented his model to an audience that included Thomas Kane.
 As the story goes, Prof. Kane approached Mont after the lecture to privately tell him his dynamics model was incorrect.
 Mont then took it upon himself to learn Kane's